 4.2.
-Goals and motivation
+Purpose

 Alternative Networks can be classified according to their purpose and the benefits they bring compared to mainstream solutions, regarding economic, technological, social or political objectives.
-These benefits could be enjoyed mostly by the actors involved (e.g., lowering costs or gaining technical expertise) or by the society as a whole (e.g., Internet access in underserved areas or network neutrality).
+These benefits could be enjoyed mostly by the actors involved (e.g., lowering costs or gaining technical expertise) or by the local community (e.g., Internet access in underserved areas) or by the society as a whole (e.g., network neutrality).